 5. Shop for the right paint for tiles

-Successful results rely on choosing the right, high-quality, paint, with specific tile paints the best choice.
-Try Ronseal One Coat Tile Paint (opens in new tab), sold at B&Q, and Dulux Tile Paint (opens in new tab) from Homebase; the majority of these specialist paints won’t need a primer but always follow the manufacturer's instructions.
+Successful results rely on choosing the right, high-quality, paint, with specific tile paints making the best choice.
+We'd recommend trying Ronseal One Coat Tile Paint (opens in new tab), sold at B&Q, and Dulux Tile Paint (opens in new tab) from Homebase; the majority of these specialist paints won’t need a primer but always follow the manufacturer's instructions.

 Tile paint colour options can be limited, so if you are want a particular shade, prime tiles with a high-quality, solvent-based primer such as the Dulux Professional White Undercoat and use a high-gloss or semi-gloss paint for your top coats.
 Be sure to check out our bathroom paint colors page for inspiration.

 6. Prime your tiles (if necessary)

 For all tile painting jobs you should check if this is a necessary step to ensure the longevity of your tiles' look.
 If you are using a primer, a small brush is the best choice for the job as it’s hard to get into the grouting with a roller.
 Be aware that painting tiles is unforgiving and brush strokes will show easily so keep your coats thin.
 Let the primer dry completely and then lightly sand to ensure the paint adheres to the surface.
 Remove any dust before starting on your topcoat.

 Two coats will usually be required, but if you are painting over a dark colored or patterned tile you may require more.
 Be aware that if you are painting tiles with a raised pattern this will still show.
 Allow the paint to dry thoroughly between each layer.